 Neither Manulife Investment Management or its affiliates, nor any of their directors, officers, or employees shall assume any liability or responsibility for any direct or indirect loss or damage or any other consequence of any person acting or not acting in reliance on the information contained herein.
 All overviews and commentary are intended to be general in nature and for current interest.
 While helpful, these overviews are no substitute for professional tax, investment, or legal advice.
 Clients should seek professional advice for their particular situation.
-Neither Manulife Investment Management, nor any of their affiliates or representatives is providing tax, investment, or legal advice.
-This material was prepared solely for informational purposes, does not constitute a recommendation, professional advice, an offer, or an invitation by or on behalf of Manulife Investment Management to any person to buy or sell any security or adopt any investment strategy, and is no indication of trading intent in any fund or account managed by Manulife Investment Management.
-No investment strategy or risk management technique can guarantee returns or eliminate risk in any market environment.
+Neither Manulife, Manulife Investment Management, nor any of their affiliates or representatives is providing tax, investment, or legal advice, an offer, or an invitation by or on behalf of Manulife Investment Management to any person to buy or sell any security or adopt any investment.
+No investment strategy or risk management technique can guarantee returns or eliminate the risk in any market environment.
 Diversification or asset allocation does not guarantee a profit or eliminate the risk of a loss in any market.
 Unless otherwise specified, all data is sourced from Manulife Investment Management.
 Past performance does not guarantee future results.